spread-ai/docs-comments/docs/module-2/querying-spread.md

 To fetch data from a GraphQL database we use _queries_ in the similar way to a `GET` request in a REST API.
 The key difference being that the response can be defined, so that we get only the data we need.
 A REST API request might return a JSON object that needs to be parsed afterwards to get the required data.

+!!! info "What is a Feature Variant?"

+     Feature variant describes a specific realization of a feature.
+It's one of possible many ways of implementing a feature - for example, a feature with different capabilities of or a feature for different market requirements.
+A more concrete example for a feature variant could be "SoftwareUpdate via USB" versus "SoftwareUpdate via OverTheAir" in different vehicle models.
+It describes the realization of a feature in a specific context.

 A GraphQL query contains the following:

 <div class='grid' markdown>